vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/super-node.md

 Super vertices are very common because of the power-law distribution.
 For example, popular leaders in social networks (Internet celebrities), hot stocks in the stock market, four major banks in the banking system, hubs in transportation networks, high-traffic websites on the Internet, and on-fire products in E-commerce networks.

-In Nebula Graph, a vertex and its properties form a key-value pair, with the ID of the vertex and other meta information as the key.
+In NebulaGraph, a vertex and its properties form a key-value pair, with the ID of the vertex and other meta information as the key.
 Its outgoing edges are stored with it in [the same partition](../1.introduction/3.nebula-graph-architecture/4.storage-service.md) in the form of different key-value pairs, and they are stored in LSM-trees in hard disks and caches.

 Therefore, directed traversals from this vertex and directed traversals ending at this vertex both involve either a large number of sequential IO scans (ideally, after compaction) or a large number of random IO (frequent writes to the vertex and its ingoing and outgoing edges).